sandiegopython/test-driven-django-development/tutorials/04-more-views.rst

 Adding comments on the admin site
 ----------------------------------

-Let's add the Comment model to the admin just like we did with the Post model.
+Let's add the Comment model to the admin just like we did with the BlogPost model.
 This involves editing ``blog/admin.py`` to look like this:

 .. code-block:: python

     from django.contrib import admin
-    from .models import Post, Comment
+    from .models import BlogPost, Comment

-    admin.site.register(Post)
+    admin.site.register(BlogPost)
     admin.site.register(Comment)

 If you start the development server again, you will see the Comment model